-Transitional

-- 66. (1) This section applies to an officer who, on the Options available to date of assent of this Act- - (a) holds a permanent appointment to; or - (b) holds a temporary appointment to, and has served at least two continuous years in, a public office specified in the Schedule 2.

-Schedule 2 - (2) A person to whom this section applies may, within three months of the coming into force of this Act, exercise one of the following options: - (a) voluntary retire from the Public Service on terms and conditions agreed between him or his appropriate recognized association and the Chief Personnel Officer;

-- (b) transfer to the Office with the approval of the Public Service Commission on terms and conditions no less favourable than those enjoyed by him in the Public Service; or - (c) remain in the Public Service provided that an office commensurate with the office held by him in the Public Service prior to the date of the assent of this Act, is available.

-Preservation and accrual of superannuation benefits
+TRANSITIONAL

-67. The superannuation benefits which have accrued to a person who exercises the option under section 66(2)(b) shall be preserved at the date of his employment by the Office and such person shall continue to accrue superannuation benefits under the Pensions Act up to the date of the establishment of the pension fund plan on the basis of salary applicable to the office which he held immediately prior to his employment by the Office under section 66.
+- 65. (1) This section applies to an officer who, on the Options available to public officers date of assent of this Act- - (a) holds a permanent appointment to; or - (b) holds a temporary appointment to, and has served at least two continuous years in, a public office specified in the Schedule.
+Schedule - (2) A person to whom this section applies may, within three months of the date of assent of this Act, exercise one of the following options: - (a) voluntary retire from the Public Service on terms and conditions agreed between him or his appropriate recognized association and the Chief Personnel Officer; - (b) transfer to the Office with the approval of the Public Service Commission on terms and conditions no less favourable than those enjoyed by him in the Public Service; or - (c) remain in the Public Service provided that an office commensurate with the office held by him in the Public Service prior to the date of the assent of this Act, is available. - 66.
+The superannuation benefits which have Preservation and accrued to a person who exercises the option under accrual of superannuation section 65(2)(b) shall be preserved at the date of his benefits employment by the Office and such person shall continue to accrue superannuation benefits under the Pensions Act up to the date of the establishment of the pension fund plan on the basis of salary applicable to the office which he held immediately prior to his employment by the Office under section 65.

-Payment of superannuation benefits by the Office prior to the establishment of a pension fund plan
+Payment of prior to the establishment of a pension fund plan

-- 68. (1) Where a member of staff of the Office who exercises the option referred to in section 66(2)(b) dies or retires prior to the establishment of the pension fund plan, and at the date of his death or retirement was in receipt of a salary higher than that referred to in section 67, the superannuation benefits payable to his estate or to him shall be based on the higher salary. - (2) The difference between the superannuation benefits payable on the basis of the higher salary and those payable under the Pensions Act on the basis of the salary referred to in section 66, shall be paid by the Office.
+- 67. (1) Where a member of staff of the Office who superannuation benefits by the Office exercises the option referred to in section 65(2)(b) dies or retires prior to the establishment of the pension fund plan, and at the date of his death or retirement was in receipt of a salary higher than that referred to in section 66, the superannuation benefits payable to his estate or to him shall be based on the higher salary. - (2) The difference between the superannuation benefits payable on the basis of the higher salary and those payable under the Pensions Act on the basis of the salary referred to in section 66, shall be paid by the Office.

-Payment of superannuation benefits by pension fund plan 69.
-(1) Where a member of staff of the Office who exercises the option referred to in section 66(2)(b) retires or dies and is a member of the pension fund plan, he shall be paid superannuation benefits by the pension fund plan at the amount which, when combined with the superannuation benefits payable under section 67 is the equivalent to the benefits based on his pensionable service in the Public Service combined with his service in the Office and calculated at the pensionable salary applicable to him on the date of his retirement or death.
+Payment of superannuation benefits by pension fund plan

+- 68. (1) Where a member of staff of the Office who exercises the option referred to in section 65(2)(b)retires or dies and is a member of the pension fund plan, he shall be paid superannuation benefits by the pension fund plan at the amount which when combined with the superannuation benefits payable under section 66 is the equivalent to the benefits based on his pensionable service in the Public Service combined with his service in the Office and calculated at the pensionable salary applicable to him on the date of his retirement or death. - (2) For the purposes of this section, "pensionable salary" has the meaning assigned to it by the pension fund plan.